kinoraw/kinoraw_tools/README.md

 Proxy Insert

 Same as File Insert, adding a proxy file.
-Navigate Up

-Move current view to parent timeline.
-Only enabled when current view is relative to a Meta strip.
-This operator does not perform any modification to timeline elements.
 Open from File Browser

 Load a Movie or Image Sequence from File Browser to Movie Clip Editor.
 If a clip is already loaded, existing data is used.

 Open Active Strip

 Load a Movie or Image Sequence from Sequence Editor to Movie Clip Editor.
 If a clip is already loaded, existing data is used.
-Jog/Shuttle

-Jog through current sequence, looping between start and end frames.
-This action is known as jogging, shuttling or scrubbing.
-Click the operator to enter interactive mode.
-Move mouse cursor along X axis to jog.
-To exit, click left or right mouse button or hit ESC.
 Skip One Second

 Skip through the Timeline by one-second increments.
 The number of frames to skip is based on render settings for current scene.
 The script enables two new key bindings: